purogamer/Fluent-for-Steam/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 # Important! ⚠️
-The rounded edges are only work on Windows 11.
-This skin was created only but in the roadmap it is planned to work for linux and ios as well.
+The rounded edges only work on Windows 11.
+This skin was created only for Windows but in the roadmap it is planned to workon Linux and MacOS as well.

 <p align="right">(<a href="#top">back to top</a>)</p>